kubicndmr/YT-PhaseDS/README.md

 ## Getting Started

-1. To install dependencies, we recommend creating a virtual environment:
+1. To install dependencies, you may create a virtual environment:
 ```
     - python3 -m venv yt-phaseds-env
     - source yt-phaseds-env/bin/activate